perslab/CELLECT/README.md

 ## Authors

-Pascal Nordgren Timshel (University of Copenhagen) Tobi Alegby (University of Copenhagen)
+- Pascal Nordgren Timshel (University of Copenhagen)
+- Tobi Alegby (University of Copenhagen)
-Ben Nielsen (University of Copenhagen)
+- Ben Nielsen (University of Copenhagen)

+## Contact

+Please create and issue on the github repo if you encounter any problems using CELLECT.
+Alternatively, you may write an email to timshel <at> sund.ku.dk